EMXC-Skiing/massnordic-web/ma-nordic-cup.md

 # MA Nordic Cup

+The MA Nordic Cup is the primary means of qualifying for a championship team.
+It is held on a single day annually, typically in late January, and includes both skate and classic races.
+Outside of extenuating circumstances such as illness or injury, athletes attempting to qualify for a championship team are expected to race in the MA Nordic Cup.

 ## 2026 MA Nordic Cup

 The **2026 MA Nordic Cup** will be held Sun, Jan.
 25, 2026, at Prospect Mountain in Woodford, VT.